raul-freitas/IR_nanospectroscopy_workflows/README.md

 <img width="1200" src="nanospectroscopy_modes.svg"/>
 <p/>

-For processing data measured in these different s-SNOM modes, we provide the following Orange workflows:
+For data processing of measurents of different s-SNOM modes, we provide the following Orange workflows:

  - [Point Spectrum](point-spectrum/):